slatedocs/slate/source/includes/markdown/_13-platform-ui.html.md

 ```

 Automation is a little more complicated.
 If you understand how to customize and handle requests from the
-[App Modal](/docs/app-modal), then you know how to handle the first part of automation as it works essentially
+[App Form](/docs/app-form), then you know how to handle the first part of automation as it works essentially
 the same.
 For this guide, go ahead and change your server to return the example jsons on the right.

 The first step of automation is setting up a rule.
 When an Asana user is done creating the rule (filling in the fields you
 asked for), they will hit submit.
-That data is sent to your servers immediately, just like a modal.
+That data is sent to your servers immediately, just like the modal form.
 Note that the automation
 has likely not fired yet.

-Later on, when the automation fires, we will send different information to your server.
+Later on, when the automation fires, Asana will send different information to your server.
 Instead of including all
-of the responses from the user again, we simply include an `id` of the `action` and a `target_object`.
+of the responses from the user again, Asana simply includes an `id` of the `action` and a `target_object`.
 In order for your app to fully understand what the automation is suppose to do, you will need to look up the
 `action` that the user setup in the first step.
 Asana does not save this information for you.
 This means you will need
 a persistent data store to write & read this information.